dieterich-lab/circtools/docs/Reconstruct.rst

 	  -N sample

   # if BWA/CIRI was used, use -C to specify the circIDS list (omit -D, -J, -F and -R)
-  # For details on the parameters please refer to the help page of FUCHS:
+  # For details on the parameters please refer to the help page:
-  $ FUCHS --help
+  $ circtools reconstruct --help

-5. Optional FUCHS modules
+Optional reconstruct module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run the additional module guided_denovo_circle_structure_parallel.py to obtain a more refined circle reconstruction based on intron signals.
-The circRNA seperated bamfiles (step 2) are the only input needed for the module.
-If you supply an annotation file, unsupported exons will be reported with a score of 0, if you do not supply an annotation file, unsupported will not be reported.
+The additional module ``denovo_circle_structure_parallel`` can be employed to obtain a more refined circle reconstruction based on intron signals.
+The circRNA-separated bamfiles (step 2) are the only input required for the module.
+If an annotation file is supplied, unsupported exons will be reported with a score of 0, if no annotation file is supplied, unsupported exons will not be reported.

 .. code-block:: bash

-  $ guided_denovo_circle_structure_parallel -c 18 -A [annotatation].bed -I FUCHS/output/folder -N sample
+  $ denovo_circle_structure_parallel -c 18 -A [annotatation].bed -I output/folder -N sample

-  # FUCHS/output/folder corresponds to the output directory of the FUCHS pipeline
+  # output/folder corresponds to the output directory of the circtools reconstruct pipeline
   # sample corresponds to your sample name, just as specified for the pipeline

-**That's all folks**